Some of the reasons to convert your Jeep from its stock Carter BBD:

 The fast idle was low -- Jeep recommends 1800RPM, I set mine for about that.

-Replace the coil wire, disconnect the vacuum advance line at the distributor and plug it, and start the engine.
+Replace the coil wire and start the engine.
 Use the pictures in the kit instructions to locate the idle speed, idle mixture and fast idle (choked) screws, and adjust accordingly.
-Mine idles smoothly at 750 RPM, just where I like it, and 1800 RPM when cold and choked.
-The choke butterfly releases automatically when the pedal is tapped, and the idle-step cam gradually rotates as the engine warms up.
+Mine idles smoothly at 700 RPM, just where I like it for all-weather reliability, and 1800 RPM when cold and choked.
+After the electric choke warms up the choke butterfly releases automatically when the pedal is tapped, and the idle-step cam rotates to the low idle position.

-There is an adjustment procedure online at RedlineWeber.com that you can use if you need to.
+After timing the engine, it's a good idea to re-adjust the carb idle speed and mixture at 650 to 700 RPM with the vacuum line reconnected.
+There is a carb idle adjustment procedure online at RedlineWeber.com that you can use if you need to.

 I had some problems with warm restarts after driving for a few miles -- it required a half minute of cranking to get it to restart.
 Black smoke — flooded I guess.
 I tried re-installing the original 3-line fuel filter ahead of the carb, but that didn't quite do it.
-I got a brass barb tee and soldered a cut-off head of a brass philips head screw into the branch opening.
+I got a 3x3/8in brass barb tee and soldered a cut-off head of a brass philips head screw into the branch opening.
 In this screw head I drilled a 7/64-inch hole and connected that to the fuel to tank return line.
-This has improved warm restarts, maybe because it lowers the input fuel pressure.
+The result is a no-moving-parts pressure regulayor!
+See the final configuration picture above for the location and hookup of the tee.
+This has improved warm restarts, even on hot summer days.
+It also successfully functions as a pressure regulator, bringing the carb fuel pressure down from 5 or 6 psi to 3.5 psi required by Weber.
+Just remember to NOT press the accelerator pedal before warm-restarting.
+If you do, the carb will flood the intake manifold.